• Home

 Expert Baking Tips

-• Smoothing the Batter- Many gluten free flour batters have a way of staying exactly as they are placed, when baked.
-If you leave it misshapen, that’s how it will remain when baked.
-When the batter is in the cake pan, gently smooth the top with a butter knife.
+• Smooth the Batter- Many gluten free batters have a way of staying exactly as they are placed, when baked.
+When the batter is in the cupcake pan, gently smooth the tops with a butter knife prior to baking.

 Recipe FAQs